Awards & Honors

 Walker and the Huskers have also made Nebraska women’s soccer one of the hottest tickets in the nation.
 In 1999, the Huskers set a school single-season record and ranked among the top five teams in the nation, averaging 1,529 fans per game, including a then school-record attendance of 3,702 fans in the NCAA quarterfinals against Notre Dame.

-Over the past seven seasons, the Huskers have averaged nearly 900 fans per home contest.
 In 2002, NU rewrote the single-game attendance record, when 4,830 fans attended the Nebraska vs. North Carolina contest to open the season.
 In 2004, more than 10,000 fans saw the Huskers play in their final season at the Abbott Sports Complex, including 3,620 in the home opener against the Tar Heels.
 In 2005, Walker and the Huskers moved on campus for the first time in school history, allowing a more convenient location for players and fans.
 The Huskers again hosted the Tar Heels to open the 2011 season and a facility-record 2,319 fans came out for the opener.
-Over the past six seasons, the Huskers have dropped just 16 games at the Nebraska Soccer Field and have posted an 42-16-5 record.
+Over the past seven seasons, the Huskers have dropped just 19 games at the Nebraska Soccer Field and have posted an 49-19-7 record.

 With a proven system, an innovative coaching philosophy, a well-respected program and an ability to recruit some of the nation’s most talented players, Walker has the Huskers focused on contending for conference and national championships on an annual basis.